Klobuchar is ending her presidential bid, will endorse Biden

 She is flying to Dallas and plans to join Biden at his rally Monday night, according to her campaign.

-Klobuchar was the third presidential candidate to drop out of the race in less than 49 hours, following Pete Buttigieg’s departure late Sunday and Tom Steyer's exit late Saturday.
-Their decisions reflect an urgent push among moderates to consolidate behind Biden as a counter to progressive rival Bernie Sanders.
+Klobuchar's exit reflects an urgent push among moderates to consolidate behind Biden as a counter to progressive rival Bernie Sanders.
+Pete Buttigieg ended his campaign on Sunday and will also join Klobuchar and Biden in Dallas later Monday.

 Klobuchar outlasted several better-known and better-funded Democrats, thanks to a better-than-expected third-place finish in in New Hampshire.
 But she couldn't turn that into success elsewhere, as she struggled to build out a campaign that could compete across the country and had poor showings in the next contests.